The Best Private Dining London Has To Offer

-Rooftops that you and your friends have the entire run of, including a private bar, a private chef serving up feasting platters, a candlelit dining table within a leafy glass conservatory, and views across Spitalfields and the City is, unequivocally, cooler.
-And, surprisingly, actually possible.
+Rooftops that you and your friends have the entire run of, including a private bar, a private chef serving up feasting platters, a candlelit dining table within a leafy glass conservatory, and views across Spitalfields and the City are, unequivocally, cooler.

 Seats?
 10-12 | Set menu?
 Yes – £35 lunch, £45 dinner (+£35 wine paired) | Minimum spend?
 No | Find out more HERE

 Pig and Butcher | Islington

 If this wasn’t attached to a fully functioning eatery downstairs, you could just about persuade your friends that this was your very own, homely farmhouse kitchen.
 You know, if you owned an Aga.
 And got your meat freshly butchered by a bunch of highly skilled chefs in the basement.
 And knew how to serve that meat in hefty roasts and sharing platters including treacle-cured salmon.
 READ MORE

 Seats?
 16-24 | Set menu?
 Yes, £45pp | Minimum spend? £1000 | Find out more HERE